H. Joel Newman, PLLC

-H. Joel Newman, PLLC is a business litigation and trial law firm which specializes in business law and complex commercial litigation, including attorney and accountant malpractice, business fraud, breach of contract, shareholder rights, shareholder litigation, partnership and LLC litigation and securities fraud.
+H. Joel Newman, PLLC is a business litigation and trial law firm which specializes in business law and complex commercial litigation, including attorney and accountant malpractice, business fraud, breach of contract, shareholder rights, shareholder litigation, membership disputes and LLC partner litigation.
 With offices located in Michigan.

 Read client and peer reviews at:

 Defending Michigan Shareholder and Member Oppression Claims In Closely Held Companies

 Closely held businesses are frequently co-owned by friends and relatives, and are governed in a friendly, informal style.
 This can work well until it doesn't.
-Changes in ownership or control through divorce, inheritance and other circumstances, economic hard times or other events, frequently trigger disputes among the owners and, all to often these disputes culminate in lawsuits that can threaten the very existence of the company.
-This article is a succinct basic primer for closely held Michigan corporations and LLCs on avoiding and defending shareholder and member oppression lawsuits.
+Changes in ownership or control through divorce, inheritance and other circumstances, economic hard times or other events, frequently trigger disputes among the owners and, all to often these shareholder disputes culminate in lawsuits that can threaten the very existence of the company.
+This article is a succinct basic primer for closely held Michigan corporations and LLCs on avoiding and defending shareholder and member lawsuits.